Living in Indonesia, A Site for Expatriates

 People thought that an open non-restricted ticket was a sure way out.
 They found, however, that once they'd braved the chaos on the streets to get the airport, that during the evacuation the national carriers were only taking their own citizens, and that tickets or reservations weren't important.
 For example, the Singapore Airlines flights were evacuating Singaporeans first, secondly ASEAN citizens and thirdly other citizens.
 Many people who thought that the most important thing to do would be to make it to the airport found an unexpected problem, there was no food at the airport to feed the many would-be evacuees.
 Also, that it wasn't easy in this state of emergency for foreign governments to get clearance for flights coming in to evacuate their citizens.
 So what did work?
 The best procedure was to stay in your own home and wait to be contacted by your embassy through the warden system after planes and clearance were arranged.
 Evacuees were told to go to the location identified by the warden where buses were on standby to take the evacuees to the airport with a military escort.”

 During the emergency evacuations from Jakarta in May 1998, his advice proved to be true.
-Those who fled to the airport encountered long lines, difficulties in getting reservations, highly inflated fiskal tax rates, an absence of food and water, difficulties in parking cars, and in general total and utter panic and CHAOS!
+Those who fled to the airport encountered long lines, difficulties in getting reservations, an absence of food and water, difficulties in parking cars, and in general total and utter panic and CHAOS!
 During the same time, many Indonesians who were trying to escape the chaos were robbed on the way to the airport, as criminals knew they'd be escaping with their gold and cash on hand!
-Those expats who waited at their homes for their embassy's call were told to go to a safe location and from there were taken by bus (escorted by the Indonesian military) to the military airport, from which departure, though time consuming, was relatively organized, hassle free and safe.
+Those expats who waited at their homes for their embassy's call to go to a safe location and then traveled together by bus (escorted by the Indonesian military) to the military airport, found that their departure, though time consuming, was relatively organized, hassle free and safe.

 Evacuation flights organized by embassies were easier to find seats on than commercial flights, yet they were often more expensive.
 Embassy evacuation flights are NOT commercial flights.
 Many departing expats encountered problems with the one suitcase/person luggage limit and found that personal pets were not accommodated.
-In the case that an evacuation flight can not accommodate your pets, leave the pet in care of your household staff, and call a company like Groovy Pet Shop in Kemang or Kennel von haus Cakra in Cengkareng (contact details in the Jakarta Shopper's Guide).
-They can arrange the evacuation of your pet if you have already left or alternately care for you pet at their kennel if you can not leave the pet in your home.
+In the case that an evacuation flight cannot accommodate your pets, leave the pet in care of your household staff, and call a company like Groovy Pet Shop in Kemang or Kennel von haus Cakra in Cengkareng.
+They can arrange the evacuation of your pet if you have already left or alternately care for your pet at their kennel if you cannot leave the pet in your home.

 If in doubt about the security situation, don't send your children to school.
 The bus may turn up anyway and you may think that the school knows more than you.
 This is not necessarily true.
 You could find that your kids are stuck at school all night.”
-(This did happen to students of BIS during the May 1998 riots.)
+(This did happen to students at the British International School. during the May 1998 riots.)
 If you are concerned about your children's safety and well-being should they be stuck at school, consult with the school administration to determine what their plan is for the care and safety of stranded children.

-Interesting article from our sponsor on the changes in Risk Management in Indonesia in response to recent terrorist attacks, Risk Management in Indonesia.
+Interesting article on the changes in Risk Management in Indonesia in response to terrorist attacks, Risk Management in Indonesia.

 If you have other advice or experiences you'd wish to share with the community, send them to us and we'll incorporate them into the article.